OData/odata.net/README.md

 ## 4. Documentation

-Please visit the [ODataLib pages](http://odata.github.io/odata.net).
+Please visit the [ODataLib docs](https://docs.microsoft.com/en-us/odata/) on docs.microsoft.com.
 It has detailed descriptions on each feature provided by OData lib, how to use the OData .Net Client to consume OData service etc.

 ## 5. Community